 Last week we discussed the” 3-6-9” method.
 Today I’d like to discuss converting the 10 pin in a little more detail.
 The 10 pin can be a bit tricky for the right handed bowler.
 Your ball needs to be hooking or it can drop off into the “Gutter” or “Channel”.
 If you are standing on the 22nd board at the stance to convert the 1 pin for example, then you would need to stand on the 31st board to convert the 10 pin according to the 3-6-9 method, since the 10 pin is 9 boards over from the 1 pin.

-When I began to bowl, I was terrible at making the 10 pin and my score was low because of it.
+When I began to bowl, I was terrible at making the 10 pin and my scores were low because of it.
 I was getting so frustrated and decided to just talk to some of the better bowlers in my league.
 Two of them told me that they bought a cheap plastic ball to use for the 10 pin.
 I didn’t know it, but Plastic Balls do not hook, so I took their advice and went to the pro shop and purchased a plastic ball.
 I went practicing and just kept my palm flat and released the ball out over the middle arrow without any turn of my wrist.
 I started making so many more 10 pins after that and was thrilled with my higher scores!
-I’m not saying you must do this, but if you throw a large hook and have trouble making the 10 pin, then this may be the answer for you as well
+I’m not saying you must do this, but if you throw a large hook and have trouble making the 10 pin, then this may be the answer for you.
+I'll discuss more on this in a later Blog Post.

 By now you should know where to stand and which arrow or board to aim at for the 1 pin.
 The 5 pin is directly behind it but a bit furher back on the lane.
 Since your ball will have a little more time to hook, you need to compensate for this by moving a few boards to the left, or on the 24th or 25th board.